 - Spectroscopic techniques

-In the upgraded computing facilities for undergraduates, students use PCs on which they carry out simulations, write research and laboratory reports, and communicate via email.
+Sweeney Hall features excellent computing facilities for undergraduates, allowing students to carry out simulations, write research and laboratory reports, and communicate.

 Iowa State was founded in 1858 as one of the nation’s first land-grant universities.
 It is externally funded by more than $287 million per year.
 On campus are several nationally recognized interdisciplinary centers and institutes that the Department of Chemical and Biological Engineering affiliates, including: